-- · Claimant must: - be aged 25 or over, and - be undertaking eligible full time study or a full time Australian Apprenticeship. - · Unless exempt, the liquid assets waiting period (page 54) applies to claimants.
+- · Claimant must: - be aged 25 or over, and - be undertaking eligible full time study or a full time Australian Apprenticeship.
+If enrolled in an accelerator program (otherwise known as a Startup Year course), students must also be entitled to STARTUP-HELP assistance. - Unless exempt, the liquid assets waiting period (page 54) applies to claimants.

-- Claimant must be an Australian resident (page 56). - · Available to new Australian residents after 208 weeks in Australia as an Australian resident (some exemptions may apply). - May be paid for up to 6 weeks of a temporary absence from Australia in limited circumstances, or longer if undertaking overseas study or training that forms part of their Australian course or apprenticeship.
+- Claimant must be an Australian resident (page 56). - Available to new Australian residents after 208 weeks in Australia as an Australian resident (some exemptions may apply). - May be paid for up to 6 weeks of a temporary absence from Australia in limited circumstances, or longer if undertaking overseas study or training that forms part of their Australian course or apprenticeship.